Biola English Faculty

 Maria su wang

 Dr. Maria Su Wang grew up in Lancaster, PA—in Amish country—and traveled all over the world with her parents as they ministered in different capacities.
 Dr. Wang is a huge fan of Paris, BTS, and Haribo gummies.
-On her days off, she loves to walk to a local bakery and listen to a podcast—Revisionist History with Malcolm Gladwell is her favorite!
+On her days off, she loves to walk to a local bakery and listen to podcasts—Revisionist History with Malcolm Gladwell is her favorite!

 Christopher davidson

-Christopher Davidson loves to make audio recordings and songs using his at home recording gear and musical instruments.
+Christopher Davidson loves to make audio recordings and songs using his at-home recording gear and musical instruments.
 He’s never read Invisible Man or anything by the Brontës, but he hopes to remedy this soon!
 Davidson and his wife love to take their out-of-town visitors to San Pedro, where they frequent the Marine Mammal Care Center, the Korean Friendship Bell, Angels Gate Hi-Railers model train exhibit, the S.S.
 Lane Victory, and Wayfarers Chapel.
 When asked why he chose to be an English professor, he said, “I don't think I chose this profession.
 It chose me.
 Or God chose it for me.
 Whatever the case, I'm grateful for it.”

 AAROn KlEIST